systemd/systemd/docs/CREDENTIALS.md

    be sure they can be accessed securely from initrd context.

-4. Credentials can also be passed into a system via the kernel command line, via the `systemd.set-credential=` kernel command line option.
+4. Credentials can also be passed into a system via the kernel command line, via the `systemd.set_credential=` and `systemd.set_credential_binary=` kernel command line options (the latter takes Base64 encoded binary data).
 Note though that any data specified here is visible to all userspace applications (even unprivileged ones) via `/proc/cmdline`.
 Typically, this is hence not useful to pass sensitive information, and should be avoided.

 Credentials passed to the system may be enumerated/displayed via `systemd-creds --system`.
 They may also be propagated down to services, via the